adolfomunoz/svg.cc/docs/svgplot.md

 ## C++ plotting alternatives

-There are several alternatives to `svg-cpp-plot` for plotting from C++.
+There are several alternatives to `svg::plot::SVGPlot` for plotting from C++.
 - [**sciplot**](https://github.com/sciplot/sciplot) - Requires [gnuplot](http://www.gnuplot.info/)
 - [**Matplot++**](https://github.com/alandefreitas/matplotplusplus) - Requires [gnuplot](http://www.gnuplot.info/)
 - [**matplotlib-cpp**](https://github.com/lava/matplotlib-cpp) - Resembles `matplotlib`, and requires an installed version of `matplotlib` with python interoperability.

-In contrast `svg::plot::SVGPlot` resembles `matplotlib` and has no dependency, except for, optionally, `libpng` for interpolated `imshow` and Inkscape for saving in different formats.
+In contrast `svg::plot::SVGPlot` resembles `matplotlib` and has no dependency, except for, optionally, `libpng` for interpolated `imshow` and Inkscape for saving in formats different to `.svg`.